International Students and Staff Centre (at the “Erasmus and International Home”)

-The “Codice Fiscale” (Tax code) is a taxpayer identification code that is used in all interaction with government agencies and public administration in Italy.
+The “Codice Fiscale” (Tax code) is a taxpayer unique identification code that is used in all interactions with government agencies and public administrations in Italy.
 It is similar to the National Insurance number (NI) in the UK or the Social Security Number (SSN) in the US.
 It is a 16 alphanumeric digit code.

-The “Codice Fiscale” is issued by the “Agenzia delle Entrate” (the Italian Revenue Agency).
+The “Codice Fiscale” (CF) is issued by the “Agenzia delle Entrate” (the Italian Revenue Agency).

-To get this important code you must go to the local Revenue Agency office presenting a valid identity card or passport with a valid visa or the Residence Permit or the postal receipt proving that a Residence Permit application has been submitted (see above).
-At the moment of the request, the Revenue Office issues a certificate of attribution.
+To get this important code you must go to the Parma Revenue Agency office presenting a valid identity card or passport with a valid visa or the Residence Permit or the postal receipt proving that a Residence Permit application was submitted (see above).
+At the moment of the request, the Revenue Agency Office issues a certificate with your CF code.

-The Revenue Agency office in Parma is found at this address: Strada Quarta 6/A, – Parma (near the Post Office: see previous section).
+The Revenue Agency office in Parma is found at this address: Strada Quarta 6/A, – Parma (next to the Post Office: see previous section).

 Accommodation and Other Benefits

-The University of Parma, as most Italian universities, is not a residential university i.e. it does not have dormitories or apartments for students, therefore students must search for an accommodation autonomously.
+The University of Parma, as most Italian universities, is not a residential university, i.e., it does not have dormitories or apartments for students, therefore students must search for an accommodation on their own.
 However there are various possibilities to find accommodation and the University will provide assistance to the students for finding accommodation in Parma: please contact the Students and Staff Centre at the “Erasmus and International Home” (see the first section above) for this kind of help.

 As reported in the course website ( http://ingegneria.unipr.it/communication-eng ) for accommodation and various other benefits (e.g. grants, scholarships) students shall refer to ER-GO ( www.er-go.it ), a Regional Body that manages this matter in agreement with our University.
 An English version of the site is available from the ER-GO home page.
 A list of ER-GO responsibilities is here.